 - In the past, students with food allergies or special dietary needs were handled more so by individual nurses and schools.
 As we move forward, we want to have documentation come to the School Nutrition Department so that we can ensure that we're tracking all of our students in the best way possible.
 The paperwork linked on this page is the standard paperwork given by the Georgia Department of Education.

 We must receive this completed paperwork before we can begin to make menu accommodations.
-Only filling out our google form or emailing our department is not sufficient documentation.
-In the past food allergies have been handled more so by individual schools and nurses, however, we are moving towards having all food allergy documentation come through the School Nutrition Department helps us keep your children safe!
+Emailing our department without paperwork is not sufficient documentation.
+Having all food allergy/special diet documentation through the School Nutrition Department helps us keep your children safe!

 Peanut Allergy Information